oskardudycz/event-driven.io/content/posts/2024-03-17--speed_up_your_event_sourcing_journey_with_workshops/index.en.md

 - knowledge of how to model business logic and projections/read models,
 - Understand that event sourcing is not event streaming and why streaming solutions like Kafka and Pulsar should not be used as event stores.

-**I assume you know modelling techniques like EventStorming or Event Modeling, C4 and modularity concepts (microservices, monolith, CQRS, etc.).** And that you were already building and designing web applications.
+**I assume you know modelling techniques like EventStorming, C4 and modularity concepts (microservices, monolith, CQRS, etc.).** And that you were already building and designing web applications.

 Most of the exercises will be focused on general understanding and will not be technology-specific, but practical will require knowledge of one of the languages: C#, Java, or TypeScript.
 We'll use Marten and EventStoreDB as event stores examples.